Jacqueline Asiimwe: Career

 While still an undergraduate at Makerere University, Jacqueline became a member of the Uganda chapter of Federacion Internacional de Abogadas (FIDA) (International Federation of Women Lawyers), starting as a volunteer.

 She also worked as an advocacy officer at Uganda Women's Network (UWONET).
 During this time, she worked with many women who silently grapple with issues of maintenance, domestic violence, and rape.

-She also worked as a country manager for an anonymous donor, Deputy Programme and Advocacy Manager for European Union Civil Society Capacity building programme, Chief Executive Officer Uganda Women's Network, Fellow; Women's Rights Division of Human Rights Watch.
-Asiimwe is the Chief Executive Officer CivSource Africa an organization that identifies and supports the work of funding agencies and philanthropists in Africa.
+She also worked as a country manager for an anonymous donor, Deputy Programme and Advocacy Manager for European Union Civil Society Capacity building programme, chief executive officer Uganda Women's Network, Fellow; Women's Rights Division of Human Rights Watch.
+Asiimwe is the chief executive officer of CivSource Africa, an organization that identifies and supports the work of funding agencies and philanthropists in Africa.
 The organization particularly seeks to connect with and support local/Africa led philanthropy and provides grant management and advisory services on context and strategy.

 Asiimwe has also served as a Chairperson of the Ugandan affiliate of the International Center for Research on Women.
 She is a board member of Femme Forte, Project Soar and East Africa Philanthropy Network.
 She also served as the country manager for Uganda at Wellspring Advisors, an American philanthropic advisory firm.

 Asiimwe is known for zealous fight for women's rights, not only in Uganda, but also internationally.
 She participated in the "Black Monday" campaign; an initiative by several civil society organisations to tackle corruption in Uganda.